ir2-lab/OpenTRIM/README.md

 ### Binary packages

 Binary packages and repositories for a number of **Linux** distributions (Ubuntu, RHEL, OpenSUSE, etc.) are built on the [openSUSE Build Service](https://software.opensuse.org//download.html?project=home%3Amaxiotis%3Agapost&package=opentrim).
+There are different packages for each program component :

+    opentrim
+    opentrim-gui
+    opentrim-libs
+    opentrim-tests
+    opentrim-dev

-Please follow the instructions found there to install OpenTRIM on your system.
+Please follow the installation instructions found on the [OBS page](https://software.opensuse.org//download.html?project=home%3Amaxiotis%3Agapost&package=opentrim).

-On **Windows**, please download the latest binary distribution release provided as a zip file and extract to some location.
-To be able to run the program from the windows command line, add the program folder to the user or system path.
+On **Windows**, please download the latest [binary distribution release](https://github.com/ir2-lab/OpenTRIM/releases) provided as a zip file and extract to some location.
+To be able to run the program from the windows command line, add the program folder to the user path or to the global system path.

 ### Building from source